cloudnativetrainings/trainings/container_fundamentals/07_dockerfile/README.md

 The instruction `-t my-image:1.0.0` defines the name and the version of the resulting image.

-The instrucition `.` tells the build process where the Dockerfile is located.
+The instrucition `.` tells the build process the location of the build context.

 View the stored images on your host
 ```bash